Blogs/AI

 Resources in Model Context Protocol

-Resources are a core primitive in the Model Context Protocol (MCP) that allow servers to expose data and content that can be read by clients and used as context for LLM interactions.
+Resources represent a foundational primitive in MCP, enabling structured exposure of contextual data to clients, which allows servers to expose data and content that can be read by clients and used as context for LLM interactions.

 • File contents